Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 # Contributing to the IntelliJ AutoHotkey Plugin

 First of all, thanks for taking the time to contribute!
-This entire plugin is built from open-source code with the efforts of developers like you who want to make better software (in their spare time, no less!) for the benefit of everyone.
+This entire plugin is built from open-source code with the efforts of developers like you who want to make better software for the benefit of everyone (in their spare time, no less!)

 ## Table of Contents
 [Code of Conduct](#code-of-conduct)